-Receivable December 31, For the nber 31,
+Accounts Rec December Net Sales For the Year Ended December 3

-Customer 2017 2016 2017 2016 2015
+Customer 2018 2017 2018 2017 2016

-Customer A 24% 23% 21% 13%
+Customer A 24 % 21 % 14 %

-Customer B 17%
+Customer B 22 %

-Customer C 20%
+Customer C 12 %

-Customer D 12%

 ^{} Less than 10% of aggregate accounts receivable or net sales

 The Company manufactures and sells its products to companies in different geographic locations.
 Refer to Note 18, "Segment Reporting and Geographic Information," for additional information.
 In certain instances, the Company requires deposits from its customers for a portion of the sales price in advance of shipment and performs periodic credit evaluations on its customers.
 Where appropriate, the Company requires letters of credit on certain non-U.S. sales arrangements.
 Receivables generally are due within 30 to 90 days from the date of invoice.